Jerrysuper123/pharmacy-pal/README.md

 ### Needs and pain points

-- COVID-19 has strained Singapore's hospital system.
-For many citizens, self-care through pharmacy store has become more viable, especially for the fear of virus infection at hot spots - clinics and hospitals.
+- For many citizens, self-care through pharmacy store has become more viable in the midst of Covid19, especially for the fear of virus infection at hot spots - clinics and hospitals.

 - Google allows for pharmacy location search but its search return also includes non-pharmacy results.
-So this app provide geo location of registered pharmacy under the Singapore government.
+So this app provides geolocation of registered pharmacy under the Singapore government.

 - With many people visiting pharmacy, some might require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.

-- In addition, some people might want to know the registered pharmacist at certain drug store and also to know their experience before consulting them
+- In addition, there is a need to know the registered pharmacist serving in drug store and also to know their experience before consulting them

 ### User Story